SCons/scons/testing/framework/test-framework.rst

 method, and a string holding its contents, and it gets written to the test folder right before starting..

-This technique can still be seen throughout most of the end-to-end tests, but there is a better way.
-To create a test, you need to create the files that will be used, then when they work reasonably, they need to be pasted into the script.
-The process repeats for maintenance.
-Once a test gets more complex and/or grows many steps, the test script gets harder to read.
-Why not keep the files as is?
+This simple technique can be seen throughout most of the end-to-end tests as it was the original technique provided to test developers, but it is definitely not the preferred way to write a new test.
+To develop this way, you first need to create the necessary files and get them to work, then convert them to an embedded string form, which may involve lots of extra escaping.
+These embedded files are then tricky to maintain.
+As a test grows multiple steps, it becomes less easy to read, since the embedded strings aren't quite the final files, and the volume of test code obscures the flow of the testing steps.
+Additionally, as SCons moves more to the use of code checkers and formatters to detect problems and keep a standard coding style for better readability, note that these techniques don't look inside strings, so they're either left out or lots of manual work has to be done.

 In testing parlance, a fixture is a repeatable test setup.
-The scons test harness allows the use of saved files or directories to be used in that sense: "the fixture for this test is foo", instead of writing a whole bunch of strings to create files.
+The SCons test harness allows the use of saved files or directories to be used in that sense: "the fixture for this test is foo", instead of writing a whole bunch of strings to create files.
 Since these setups can be